Cisco CCNA Security Lab Suggestions

 We also have created another lab workbook focused specifically on the Cisco ASA 5500 devices(this lab workbook will also work on the PIX firewalls too!).

 So your next logical step would be to check out our ASA 5500 & PIX Firewalls Demystified!
 Lab Workbook.
 It covers 25 different real world PIX and ASA 5500 series scenarios.
 How to setup ASA Security Levels, a DMZ with multiple internal zones, site to site VPNs and much, much more!
 This is where you really start to have some fun in your CCNA Security Lab!

 That about wraps it up from an equipment perspective.
-The Cisco CCNA Security 640-554 is one of the more expensive labs.
+The Cisco CCNA Security 210-260 is slightly more expensive than a CCNA lab withe the recommended higher end devices and the ASA.
 There is good and bad about that.
-Cisco has finally started to upgrade the lab requirements beyond that of the 15 year old 2500 series routes and are getting into some of the more real world units you will see in the workplace that support some of your advanced features like CCP.
-But I am sure you will agree that it is definitely a major improvement and enhances your learning experience.
+Cisco has finally started to upgrade the lab requirements beyond that of the 20 year old 2500 series routes and are getting into some of the more real world units you will see in the workplace that support some of your advanced features.
+But we are sure you will agree that it is definitely a major improvement and enhances your learning experience.

 For many more CCNA Security articles and videos, we highly suggest you subscribe to our Premium CCNA Content section of our website.
 Here you will find access to over 350 CCNA, CCNA Security and CCNA Voice articles explaining the most difficult concepts to master.
 That is not it, you will also have access to over 100 CCNA, CCNA Security and CCNA Voice labs found no where else.
 Not even in our lab workbooks that we sell.
 They are only available to our CCNA Premium Content subscribers.
 But there is more!
 You also get access to over 60 videos and tons of games to make your CCNA studies fun such as exam questions, flash cards, CCNA Hangman, Jeopardy, Million Dollar Question and much more!